 Difference Between Lending vs Borrowing

-Two of the popular terms that are associated with loans and advances are lending vs borrowing.
-Lending is the term that is used while giving money to somebody with an intention of getting it back i.e. the original principal amount that was given and also the interest on same if it is a commercial loan after a certain time.
+Two popular terms associated with loans and advances are lending vs borrowing.
+Lending is the term used while giving money to somebody to get it back, i.e. the original principal amount that was given and the interest on the same if it is a commercial loan after a certain time.
+Lending vs Borrowing is, in fact, 2 actions that will differ in sense and purpose.
+On the other hand, Borrowing will consist of taking money from another person or any financial institution like banks or NBFC to return the amount of money (the principal and the interest) borrowed after a certain time.

-Head to Head Comparison between Lending vs Borrowing (Infographics)
+Head To Head Comparison Between Lending vs Borrowing (Infographics)

 Below is the top 8 difference between Lending vs Borrowing :

-Key Differences between Lending vs Borrowing
+Key Differences Between Lending vs Borrowing

-- Lend is a verb while borrow is a noun.
+- Lend is a verb, while borrow is a noun.

 Lending vs Borrowing Comparison Table

-|Basic Definition||Funds that are being provided by the financial institution or the bank or NBFC to an organization for a specific objective or purpose, which is to be repayable after a short period of time is known as lending of the funds.||Funds will be called as borrowed when an organization or an entity gets funds from another entity which will be repayable after a certain period and will be carrying an interest rate.|
+|Basic Definition||Funds provided by the financial institution, the bank, or NBFC to an organization for a specific objective or purpose, which is also to be repayable after a short period, are known as the lending of the funds.||Funds will be called borrowed when an organization or an entity gets funds from another entity that will be repayable after a certain period and will carry an interest rate.|

-|Purpose||The purpose and the key objective of lending money are to gather interest income on the amount of money or say the principle that is lent to some person for a certain time.||The purpose or the objective of borrowing would be to make use of the money for specific purposes such as medical expenditure, home construction, hospital expenses, private functions, school education, higher education and the like.|
+|Purpose||The purpose and the key objective of lending money are to gather interest income on the amount of money or, say, the principle lent to some person for a certain time.||The purpose or the objective of borrowing would be to use the money for specific purposes such as medical expenditure, home construction, hospital expenses, private functions, school education, higher education, etc.|

-|Key objects||Lending is not only for money, but it can also be done for other objects as well.||Borrowing to includes objects other than money as well.|
+|Key objects||Lending is not only for money, but it can also be done for other objects.||Borrowing includes objects other than money as well.|

-|Grammar||Lending is actually a verb||Borrowing is a noun|
+|Grammar||Lending is a verb.||Borrowing is a noun|

-|Key meaning||Lending means one would be giving up something in exchange of something else.||Borrowing means one would be taking up and exchanging something else and thus paying something premium.|
+|Key meaning||Lending means one would be giving up something in exchange for something else.||Borrowing means taking up and exchanging something else and thus paying something premium.|

-|Motto||In lending, the intention is to earn something and that one has access with himself.||In borrowing the intention is to get something which one does not possess and is ready to pay the premium for same.|
+|Motto||In lending, one intends to earn something and has access to himself.||In borrowing, one intends to get something one does not possess and is ready to pay the same premium.|

-|Lender vs borrower||The Lender is the one who sees himself as the key in the transaction as he believes to have upper hand as there is more of interest from borrower side.||The borrower does seem to have upper hand as he has a key interest in the object that he has borrowed.|
+|Lender vs borrower||The Lender is the one who sees himself as the key in the transaction as he believes to have the upper hand as there is more interest from the borrower side.||The borrower seems to have the upper hand as he has a key interest in the borrowed object.|

-|Other resemble words||For lending, there are different words that will resemble in a world of finance like going long in an asset (giving funds to the company and taking the stock of that company).
-Other would include like Reverse Repo where large institutions lend money for a day in exchange of collateral.||For borrowing the terms that will be used would be a short sale (where one borrows security that is not purchased by the investor and then, later on, returns the same, but he does this with an objective of getting money and use it for a couple of days).
-Similarly, in the case of Repo, the institutions borrow money (sells the securities) for a day again in exchange of collateral.|
+|Other resemble words||For lending, different words will resemble a world of finance, like going long in an asset (giving funds to the company and taking stock of that company).
+Others would also include Reverse Repo, where large institutions lend money for a day in exchange for collateral.||For borrowing, the terms that will be used would be a short sale (where one borrows security that is not purchased by the investor and then, later on, returns the same, but he does this to get money and use it for a couple of days).
+Similarly, in the case of Repo, the institutions borrow money (sell the securities) for a day again in exchange for collateral.|